coderefinery/manuals/obs.rst

 Audio configuration is simpler than video configuration, since there are fewer different sources.
-On the other hand, it is harder to see what is going on so it is easier to make loops and harder to tune it perfectly.
+On the other hand, it is harder to see what is going on (no preview) so it is harder to adjust it perfectly, and easier to cause problems like loops.

 The main concept is that your computer may have different input and output sound devices ("cards").
 For example, I can output sound from